Fields reference

 - Field names are automatic.
 Each answer is stored under a key (like

-emailorshopping_interest) that Formtoro assigns; you edit the visible label, not the key.
-Those keys are what you'll see in Submissions and the Responses view. - A few controls aren't exposed yet.
-Minimum/maximum selections on choice fields and minimum/maximum dates exist in the data model but don't have builder controls today — treat them as planned, not hidden.
+- A few controls aren't exposed yet.
+Minimum/maximum selections on choice fields, minimum/maximum dates, and the heading's level (new headings render as H2) exist in the data model but don't have builder controls today — treat them as planned, not hidden.

 Next steps